andrastantos/brew/docs/cpu/isa_detail_binary_alu.rst

 Description
 ~~~~~~~~~~~

 The operation uses :ref:`standard type handling<std_type_handling>` to determine operand and destination types.
-On the resulting types either an integer or a float-point lane-wise addition is performed.
+On the resulting types either an integer or a float-point addition is performed.

 FIELD_A contains the ones complement value of CONST.
 The valid range is -7 to 7.
 This value is sign-extended to 32-bits during type handling, which makes the operation rather pointless for floating-point types.